hotmodelsactress.com

 Ian Holm Cuthbert was born in Goodmayes, Essex, England, on September 12, 1931, was an English actor.
 Young Ian Holm began his acting career as a standout member of the Royal Shakespeare Company.
 He made his big screen debut in drama film The Bofors Gun (1968) in role as Flynn.
 He got his television debut in anthology series ITV Play of the Week (1957) in episode "The Wooden Dish" in role as Granillo.
 Ian's breakthrough performance came as Ash in science fiction horror film Alien (1979).
 He landed his stage debut in a play "Othello" (1954) in role as a spear-carrier, at Stratford-upon-Avon.
 He made his Broadway debut in a play "The Homecoming" (1967) in role as Lenny, at the Music Box Theatre, for which he won the Tony Award for Best Featured Actor in a Play.

-How tall was Ian Holm and what was his weight?
-Ian Holm's height was 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, his weight was 165 іn pоunds or 75 іn kіlоgrаmѕ.
+Ian Holm height was 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, his weight was 165 іn pоunds or 75 іn kіlоgrаmѕ.

 Ian Holm